okohll/abdocs/content/docs/integrations/push-example-zapier.md

 ![Zapier success](/zapier-success.png)

-Then, you can remove the test filters from the view in agileBase and everything will be live.
+Then, you can remove the test filters from the view in Agilebase and everything will be live.

 Although today we used the example of sending a text message, the process is very similar whichever service you decide to connect to with Zapier - you should be able to follow along the example replacing the SMS-specific steps with your own.